tetreum/media-identifier/readme.md

 # Media identifier

-Matches your movies/tvshows files against Tviso API and downloads their metadata+images+places them in a human readable format (plex like division between movies and series).
+Matches your movies/tvshows files against TheMovieDB API and downloads their metadata+images+places them in a human readable format (plex compatible).
+If a bigger size version of an existing media is received, it will replace the existing one.

 # Example